 This award honors the work and contributions of Thomas K. McCraw (1940-2012), who was Isidor Straus Professor of Business History at Harvard Business School.
 The fellowship enables established scholars from around the world whose primary interest is the business and economic history of the United States to spend time in residence at Harvard Business School.
 The main activities of the Thomas K. McCraw Fellow will be to conduct research in the archives of Baker Library or in other Boston-area libraries, present their work at a seminar, and interact with HBS faculty.

-The University of Illinois Foundation announces the 2022-2023 John Rovensky Fellowships.
-Two $10,200 fellowships will be awarded for doctoral students writing their dissertations in U.S. business or economic history.
+The University of Illinois Foundation announces the inaugural John Rovensky Fellowship in International Business or Economic History.
+One $10,200 fellowship will be awarded for a doctoral student writing a doctoral dissertations in non-US business or economic history.
 The fellowships are available largely through the generosity of the late John E. Rovensky and are administered by the University of Illinois Foundation.
 Awardees may use the fellowship concurrently with other funding sources, including grants or teaching assignments.